ASU-CompMethodsPhysics-PHY494/ASU-PHY494/_posts/2017-05-04-Final_Symposium.md

       for the whole project (collectively graded for the whole team) and the Q&A grade, which provides an individual component.

-[^2]: The Poster Prize was awarded based on a vote by all participants.
+[^2]: The Poster Prize was awarded based on a vote by all
+      participants.
+Winners received the recognition by their peers, and they also got fancy USB sticks to store a bootable Linux system on but winning the prize had no influence on the grade.